Creating and Running a Phalcon Project

 servbay-phalcon-test.local

 .
-ServBay will resolve.local
+ServBay automatically maps.local

-domains to localhost. - Website Type: Select
+domains to your computer. - Website type: Select

 PHP